Best Arm Identification with Minimal Regret: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem_upper}}

 The proof of Theorem~\ref{theorem_upper} consists of three parts.
 For ease of notation, we write $\gamma = \log \log(1/\delta)$ and omit the dependence of the bandit instance $\bmu$ in this appendix.
 Specifically, we abbreviate $\EE_{\bmu}$ and $\PP_{\bmu}$ as $\EE$ and $\PP$.
-Furthermore, for each arm $i\in[K]$, we define $\hat{\mu}_{is}$ as the empirical mean of arm $i$ based on its first $s$ pulls.
+Furthermore, for each arm $i\in[K]$, we define $\hat{\mu}_{is}$ as the empirical mean of arm $i$ based on its first $s$ pulls. {See Table~\ref{table:notation} for essential notations used throughout the proofs.}

 \begin{proof}\textbf{of correctness$\quad$} Consider any fixed confidence level $\delta \in (0, 1)$.
 If the algorithm returns a suboptimal arm, then there must exist some $t \in \mathbb{N}$ such that

 For the best arm (i.e., arm $1$), according to Lemma~\ref{lem:maximal-inequality}, it holds that